Flesselles, Somme

 Flesselles (/fr/; Picard: Fléchèle) is a commune in the Somme department in Hauts-de-France in northern France.

 Geography

 Flesselles is situated on the D933 road, some 8 mi north of Amiens.
-Nearby towns include Montonvillers to the east.
+Nearby towns include Villers-Bocage to the east and Vignacourt to the west.

 Places of interest

 The 17th–18th-century château, with vestiges of the ancient 14th-century fortress at the base of its tower.

 Education

 Since October 2011 the „école primaire“ in Flesselles has a Comenius-partnership.
 Declared school-partners are the Volksschule Altomünster (Germany/Bavaria) and the „Primary School“ in Crook (England).
 The project-topic is „Healthy Active Citizens Across Europe“.